Happy Birthday, Gem of the Desert

 Long before La Quinta, popularly known as the Gem of the Desert, was a twinkle in a California developer’s eye, the Cahuilla tribe lived in a village consisting of small tribal settlements around Ancient Lake Cahuilla for millennia.

-According to Cahuilla creation stories, La Quinta is the cradle of civilization where all life began.
+According to Cahuilla creation stories, the region is the cradle of civilization where all life began.
+It is believed that “The People” emerged near this lake.

 The humongous lake had completely evaporated by the time Spanish explorers came to the area around 1774.
 The Cahuilla tribe preserved the great body of water’s history in the oral tradition.
 Shell fossils can still be found in the area, primarily freshwater mussels and snails.